Morphology-Aware Graph Reinforcement Learning for Tensegrity Robot Locomotion: Preliminaries

-The 3-bar tensegrity robot consists of three rigid rods connected by a network of elastic tendons, forming a twisted triangular prism with two triangular faces defined as the left and right sides (Fig.~\ref{fig:hardware}).
-The line connecting the centroids of these faces defines the robot’s lateral axis, while the forward locomotion direction lies perpendicular to this axis (Fig.~\ref{fig:hardware}, right), providing a consistent reference for orientation and motion evaluation.
+The 3-bar prism tensegrity robot platform used in this study follows the design reported in~\cite{mi2024design}.
+This design consists of three rigid rods connected by a network of elastic tendons, forming a twisted triangular prism with two triangular faces defined as the left and right sides (Fig.~\ref{fig:hardware}).
+The line connecting the centroids of these faces defines the robot's lateral axis, while the forward locomotion direction lies perpendicular to this axis (Fig.~\ref{fig:hardware}, right), providing a consistent reference for orientation and motion evaluation.

 Each rod terminates in two end-caps, which act as structural connection points.
 The tendons are categorized as:

 \begin{itemize} \item Cross tendons (passive): connect end-caps in the same side, maintaining the global stability of the structure. \item Side tendons (active): connect end-caps left and right sides, and can be actuated to change length, enabling deformation and rolling motion. \end{itemize}